Berty Gunathilake: Personal life

 Gunathilake was born on 2 August 1924 in Ampitiya, Kandy.
-He received his primary education at Ampitiya Primary School and then secondary education from Sangharaja Pirivena in Kandy.
+He received his primary education at Ampitiya Primary School and then secondary education at Sangharaja Pirivena in Kandy.
 After that he joined the Ayurvedic Medical College.
 After school times, he joined as an Assistant Teacher at Galpola College, Kuliyapitiya.
 Then he started a bookstore until he was bored by the job and then worked as a proofreader in the Sinhala Bauddaya newspaper.
 He was in the distribution department at the inception of the 1953 People's Newspaper.
 In 1953, he joined Lake House publishers with the help of Chandraratne Manawasinghe and Meemana Premathilake.
 He worked there as a junior pastor for twelve years.
-During that time, he joined the struggles conducted by Lake House trade union.
-As a result, he lost the job.
+During that time, he joined the struggles conducted by the Lake House trade union.
+As a result, he lost his job.

 He was married to Soma Gunathilake, a teacher.
 He met Soma during a school function when Gunathilake was invited as a guest at a function held at Amatiyagoda College, Godakawela.
 His wife died in 1993.

 The couple had two sons – Bharatha and Harsha; and two daughters – Jeevani and Kumuduni.
 Bharatha is a television technician.
 Harsha is a businessman.
 Kumuduni works for the Rupavahini Corporation.

 Gunathilake died at the Kahawatta Base Hospital in Kahawatta on 6 March 2022, at the age of 97.